 Afterwards, the Australian Building Codes Board commissioned a critical review by Victoria University, which found the initial range of scenarios tested was inadequate.

 "We took on board all of the constructive criticism we got out of that review, the first review of stage one, and fed that into stage two," Assistant Commissioner Whybro said.

-He said the research should put paid to the debate over photoelectric and ionisation alarms.
+He said the research should put paid to the debate over photoelectric and ionization alarms.

 RN Breakfast sought an interview with the former NSW fire commissioner Greg Mullins, but was told Mr Mullins had informed the current commissioner's office he wasn't available for an interview.

-The Senate inquiry recommended in 2016 mandatory interconnected, photoelectric smoke alarms, supplemented where appropriate by ionisation smoke alarms.
+The Senate inquiry recommended in 2016 mandatory interconnected, photoelectric smoke alarms, supplemented where appropriate by ionization smoke alarms.